calvell0/Football_Forecaster/README.md

 2. A Python-based Flask microservice that trains and queries a logistic regression model to predict the outcome of football matches
 3. A Java/Spring Boot backend that serves the HTML/CSS/JS frontend and interfaces with ESPN's API to fetch real-time team stats and query the Flask microservice

+Football Forecaster was a senior capstone project.
+The goal was to get more hands-on experience with a wide array of technologies, so it's deliberately a little overengineered.

 ### Setup + Running

 1. Clone this repository